 In June 2021 I was elected to a three-year term on the Board of Directors of the Canadian Political Science Association at its Annual General Meeting on 11 June 2021.

-In July 2021, I became the Director of the Masters in Public Policy and Administration Program.
+I previously served as the Director of the Master in Public Policy and Administration Program.
 You can read about this fantastic program here.

 1998 - 2005